team-telnyx/flutter-voice-sdk/README.md

 #### Best Practices for Push Notifications on Android
 1. Request for Notification Permissions for android 13+ devices to show push notifications.
 More information can be found [here](https://developer.android.com/develop/ui/views/notifications/notification-permission)
-2. Push Notifications only work in foreground for apps thar are run in `debug` mode (You will not receive push notifications when you terminate the app while running in debug mode).
+2. Push Notifications only work in foreground for apps that are run in `debug` mode (You will not receive push notifications when you terminate the app while running in debug mode).
 3. On Foreground calls, you can use the `FirebaseMessaging.onMessage.listen` method to listen for incoming calls and show a notification.
 ```dart
  FirebaseMessaging.onMessage.listen((RemoteMessage message) {